The life & times of “Red” Witmer

 1910 - 1984

-Eventually, my father's red hair turned to silver.
+Eventually, my father's red hair turned to silver and the smile that had given me so much confidence was gone.
 He died on the 24th day of April 1984.
-He had lived for 26.785 days.
 His ashes were scattered to the waters of Delaware, his final home.
 The words of poet Mary Elizabeth Frye express his implied epitaph.

 Do not stand at my grave and weep;